fastify/fastify/docs/ContentTypeParser.md

   })
 })
 ```

-In this way all of the requests that do not have a corresponding content type parser will be handled by the specified function.
-*Remember that `'application/json'` is always handled by Fastify.*
+In this way, all of the requests that do not have a corresponding content type parser will be handled by the specified function. *Remember that `'application/json'` is always handled by Fastify.*